 Additional Resources:

+Media Literacy Week is an opportunity to learn about accessing, understanding, and engaging with media in a positive way.
 For more information to help you navigate the world of media with confidence, check out these Media Literacy Week resources.

 The OCDSB is committed to providing a safe, caring and inclusive learning environment for all students.
 We believe in creating an environment where diversity is valued and celebrated, language is respectful, care and empathy is shown toward each other, and physical and emotional safety is not only important for student learning and well-being, but key to the prevention of bullying.
 We are committed to ensuring each student feels welcome and has the opportunity to realize their full potential.